 A grade of "Incomplete" (I) may be granted upon presentation by the student, to the instructor of acceptable evidence of extenuating circumstances that prevent the completion of the course requirements within the assigned time.
 The grade of "I" must be submitted by the grading deadline for the semester in which the course has run.
 Once a final letter grade is submitted including an "RF" (Repeat/Fail), the grade cannot be changed to an "I".
 The instructor may grant the extension for of up to seven (7) weeks beyond the end date of the course.
 It is the instructor's right to determine whether an "Incomplete" is warranted and when the work must be finished within the maximum allowable time (seven weeks).
-After seven weeks have passed, if the Incomplete is not resolved through the awarding of a grade for the course, the "I" will automatically revert to an "RF" (Repeat/Fail). it cannot be changed.
+After seven weeks have passed, if the Incomplete is not resolved through the awarding of a grade for the course, the "I" will automatically revert to an "RF" on the student's transcript.
+Once a grade is entered that replaces the incomplete, including an "RF" (Repeat/Fail). it cannot be changed.
 Extending the incomplete beyond the 7-week deadline is possible as outlined by the Extended Incomplete Policy and must be filed by the end of the 7-week Incomplete Deadline.